 Review your original investment thesis

 There should be a reason why you purchased a stock.
-Whether it was a growing dividend, strong overall growth or excellent income.
+Whether it was a growing dividend, strong overall growth or even the benefits when it comes to the taxation of dividends.
 Why are we reviewing this in times like this?

 Well, more than likely nothing has changed.
 So if your reason for purchasing the stock hasn’t changed, why would you be selling it?